vinilage/mck-om/README.md

 ## Deploy Ops Manager

-Set the verions of OM and AppDB in `ops-manager/deploy-om.yaml`.
+Set the versions of OM and AppDB in `ops-manager/deploy-om.yaml`.
 Then run the following command:

 ```